abenbyy/abenbyy/README.md

 ### Hi there I am Abenbyy👋

 ## I am:
+- 📚 a Subject Coordinator at Academic SLC
+- 🧐 a Laboratory Assistant at Software Laboratory Center
 - 💡 Proficient in Web and Mobile Technologies
 - 🌱 Currently learning flutter